-Menstruation is a Menstruation is
+Menstruation is a disease that causes cancer.
+Menstruation is inauspicious.

-disease that causes inauspicious.

-cancer.

-Menstrual blood is Girls are impure

-dirty and impure. when they are
+Menstrual blood is dirty and impure.
+Girls are impure when they are menstruating.

-menstruating.

-A girl who is A girl who starts
+A girl who is menstruating will defile the food or water that she touches.
+A girl who starts to menstruate is ready for marriage.

-menstruating will to menstruate

-defile the food or is ready for

-water that she marriage.

-touches.

 If a girl burns her A girl should not to

 sanitary napkin, school/college

 she will become when she

 infertile. menstruates.

 Girls should be A girl should not

 segregated when tell anyone when

 they menstruate. she menstruates.

 A girl should bathe Girls should bury

 with Ganga Jal their used pads to

 after her periods, prevent being

 to purify herself. possessed by evil